9 Natural Ways To Regulate Your Cycle And Balance Hormones

 1. Address Any Hormone Imbalances

-Hormonal imbalances disrupt the regular menstrual cycle by affecting key hormones that regulate menstruation, like estrogen, progesterone, and thyroid hormones.
-An imbalance can cause irregular or painful periods, heavy bleeding, and missed cycles.
+Hormonal imbalances can disrupt the regular menstrual cycle by affecting key hormones that regulate menstruation, like estrogen, progesterone, and thyroid hormones.
+An imbalance can cause irregular or painful periods, heavy bleeding, and missed cycles, as well as symptoms of PMS.

-Addressing these imbalances is essential to normal menstrual function and overall reproductive health.
+Addressing these imbalances is essential for normal menstrual function and overall reproductive health, and to help you feel your best.
 It’s also an essential piece of functional medicine.
 Hormone levels are the driving force behind a healthy cycle and better overall wellness.

 Identifying the root cause of hormonal imbalances is important for tailoring an effective treatment plan.
-Hormone labs can give insight into your hormone levels and help your doctor determine the best course of action to get your hormones back on track.
+Hormone labs can offer insight into your hormone levels and help your functional medicine doctor determine the best course of action to get your hormones back on track.

 2. Make Certain Dietary Changes

 Diet plays a crucial role in regulating menstrual cycles.
 Too much sugar can cause insulin spikes, disrupting hormonal balance and contributing to irregular periods.
-(1) Excessive sugar can also worsen symptoms of PCOS.
+(1) Excessive sugar can also worsen symptoms of other hormone related conditions like PCOS.
 (2)

-Eating too many processed foods or foods that trigger underlying food intolerances can play a role in chronic inflammation and throw your hormones out of whack.
+Eating too many processed foods or foods that trigger underlying food intolerances also plays a significant role in chronic inflammation and can throw your hormones out of whack.
 Foods that help regulate menstrual cycles are mainly clean, whole foods that are already part of a balanced diet.

 Cruciferous vegetables like broccoli, kale, and cabbage are particularly good at supporting estrogen metabolism.
 These veggies contain plant compounds like diindolylmethane (DIM) that support your body’s natural detox processes and help the liver break down estrogen.
 (3)

-They also inhibit aromatase, an enzyme that helps convert testosterone into estrogen.
+They've also been shown to inhibit aromatase, an enzyme that helps convert testosterone into estrogen.
 The result is a lower risk of estrogen dominance, a common cause of irregular periods, and a reduced risk of breast cancer and aging-related diseases.
 (4)

-Your functional medicine practitioner or a dietitian can help you develop a diet plan that meets your hormonal needs, including foods to avoid for health conditions like PCOS.
+Your functional medicine practitioner can help you develop an individualized diet plan that meets your hormonal needs, including foods to avoid for health conditions like PCOS.

 3. Try Specific Herbs And Spices